Casino Poker Games

 The Joker can be used to complete a straight or flush in your five-card hand.
 If not, it’s an ace.
 In your two-card hand it can only be an ace.

-The common strategy is to always make the strongest possible two-card hand.
+The best and most common Pai Gow Poker strategy is to always make the strongest possible two-card hand.
 That way you can be fairly sure you at least won’t lose your bet

 If you can make a strong five-card hand, though, like a straight or better, go for that.

-If no pairs, put the highest card in your back hand and the two second-highest in the front to make it as strong as you can without outranking the back hand.
+- Put the two second-highest cards in the front to make it as strong as you can without outranking the back hand

-Poker Slots, 3-Card Poker, Ultimate Texas Hold’em and More
+Casino Poker Games - 3-Card Poker, Ultimate Texas Hold’em

 With poker growing in popularity everywhere casinos are seizing the opportunity to add more poker flavor to their casino offerings.